-There is a plethora of CSR programs, with different organisations adopting attaining CSR goals.
-As can be deduced from guidelines, adopting CSR economic imperatives; considerations; political imperatives; consumer pressure; and pressure from communities, stakeholders, organisations.
-It is clear that CSR has become a companies, although room to improve on programs.
+There is a plethora of CSR organisations adopting different approaches for attaining CSR goals.
+As can be deduced from guidelines, adopting CSR best practice is driven by considerations; political imperatives; consumer pressure; and pressure from communities, stakeholders, organisations.
+It is clear that CSR has become a companies, although room to improve on the effectiveness of the

-This is the context in which the elements and aspects that constitute CSR 'Best Practices', are identified and reviewed.
+This is the context in which the elements and aspects that constitute CSR 'Best